Land Drainage Act 1930: Background

-The Act
+The act

-The bill became an Act of Parliament on 1 August 1930, and came into force immediately.
+The bill became an act of Parliament on 1 August 1930, and came into force immediately.
 Its full title was "An act to amend and consolidate the enactments relating to the drainage of land, and for purposes in connection with such amendment."
-One unusual aspect of the Act was that it repealed most of the legislation that had preceded it.
+Like many such acts, it repealed most of the legislation that had preceded it.
 In total, 16 acts dating from 1531 to 1929 were repealed, and three others were amended.

 There were two fundamental ideas built into the legislation.
 One was that there should be an overall authority, responsible for the main rivers in each of the catchment areas, who would work closely with drainage authorities, who would be responsible for the internal drainage of smaller areas within a catchment.
 The other was that the funding for the drainage work should be levied over a much wider area than had previously been the case.
-Since the Statute of Sewers of 1531, it had only been possible to collect drainage rates from people whose land benefitted directly from the drainage works, or whose land was saved from damage by them.
+Since the Statute of Sewers of 1531, it had only been possible to collect drainage rates from people whose land benefited directly from the drainage works, or whose land was saved from damage by them.
 The new Act swept this provision aside.
 The new catchment boards could now levy rates on the county councils and county borough councils throughout the entire catchment, not just on the low-lying parts of it, and could also levy rates on the internal drainage boards within their area.
 However, the 1930s were a time of economic uncertainty, and it was not always possible to levy rates at a level which would pay for drainage improvements.
 Thus the Somerset Catchment Board were able to improve regular maintenance of the main rivers in the Somerset Levels, but would have needed to raise between £5 and £6 per acre to fund improvements.
 In a time of agricultural depression and falling prices, such rates were unrealistic.
 Internal drainage boards raised their funding by a levy on the landowners and occupiers of those who lived within their district.

 As originally conceived, local drainage boards were defined as internal drainage boards if they were situated in an area covered by a catchment board, and external drainage boards if there was no overall catchment board for their area.
 The distinction only lasted until the passing of the River Boards Act 1948, which transferred the land drainage, fisheries and river pollution functions of the catchment boards to river boards.
 Thirty-two river board areas were defined covering the whole of England and Wales, and a river board was constituted for each one.
 Consequently, all external drainage boards were within a river board area, and they became internal drainage boards.
 The 1948 Act was repealed by the Water Resources Act 1963, and the river boards were replaced by twenty-seven river authorities on 1 April 1965.